 Use our Table of Contents below to find everything you need to know about lupus, as well as how it affects life insurance (there are 6 ways).

-Lupus, also known as systemic lupus erythematosus, is an inflammatory disease caused when the immune system attacks its own tissues.
-It’s very common, with approximately 200,000 new cases diagnosed annually.
+Lupus, also known as systemic lupus erythematosus, is an inflammatory autoimmune disease caused when the immune system attacks its own tissues.
+Like other autoimmune diseases, it is very common, with approximately 200,000 new cases diagnosed annually.

 Mount Sinai, a highly rated hospital system based out of New York, published an informative overview of lupus: